-SCOTCAT Credits:

-20

-SCQF Level 11
+SCOTCAT Credits: 20 SCQF Level 11 Semester 2

-Semester:

-2
+Academic year: 2018/9

 Planned timetable: To be arranged.

 This module and its 'partner' module ML5001 seek(s) to provide the kind of research training now regarded as indispensable for all postgraduates by exploring a range of literary and cultural theories through which texts of all sorts may be conceptualised, criticised and analysed.
-We will study a broad chronological and national range of seminal thinkers and theories, which might typically incude: Plato; Nietzsche; Gramsci; Sartre; reader response theory; Foucault; Barthes; ecocriticism.
+We will study a broad chronological and national range of seminal thinkers and theories, which might typically incude: Nietzsche; Gramsci; Sartre; reader response theory; Foucault; Barthes; narratology; affect theory; ecocriticism.